iai-callgrind/iai-callgrind/README.md

 ##### `fixtures` (Optional)

 The `fixtures` argument specifies a path to a directory containing fixtures which you want to be available for all benchmarks and the `before`, `after`, `setup` and `teardown` functions.
-The fixtures directory will be copied as is into the workspace directory of the benchmark.
+Per default, the fixtures directory will be copied as is into the workspace directory of the benchmark and following symlinks is switched off.
+The fixtures argument takes an additional argument `follow_symlinks = bool`.
+If set to `true` and your fixtures directory contains symlinks, these symlinks are resolved and instead of the symlink the target file or directory will be copied into the fixtures directory.

 Relative paths are interpreted relative to the benchmarked package.
 In a multi-package workspace this'll be the package name of the benchmark.
 Otherwise, it'll be the workspace root.

 ```rust
 main!(